Nepali Black Tea from Ilam, Nepal (Loose Leaf, Bold & Smooth)

 Does black tea have caffeine?

 Yes—black tea naturally contains caffeine.
-Most cups land roughly in the 40–70 mg range depending on the tea, how much leaf you use, and how long you steep.
-If you want a steady, smooth lift, try Himalayan Golden, Sherpa Breakfast, or Khumbu Black.
+The amount varies by the tea, how much leaf you use, and steep time.
+For a steady, smooth lift, try Himalayan Golden, Sherpa Breakfast, or Khumbu Black.

 How long should I steep loose leaf black tea?

 For most Nepali black teas, steep 3–5 minutes.
 Start tasting at 3 minutes for a smoother cup, then go longer if you want a stronger brew for milk tea or lattes.
-Using too much time (or boiling-hot water) is the #1 reason black tea tastes bitter.
+Over-steeping is the #1 reason black tea tastes bitter.

 What temperature should I use for black tea?

-We recommend starting around 195°F for a smoother, low-astringency cup—especially for whole-leaf Nepali black teas.
-If you prefer a bolder, more “breakfast-style” brew (or you’re adding milk), you can push closer to 200–205°F.
+Start around 195°F for a smoother, low-astringency cup—especially for whole-leaf Nepali black teas.
+If you prefer a bolder, more breakfast-style brew (or you’re adding milk), you can push closer to 200–205°F.

 What makes Nepali black tea (Ilam tea) unique?